JemmaEagleson/PAULA-SCHER/README.md

 --------
 As well as being a successful designer Paula Scher is also known as an artist for her large paintings of maps covered with closely packed hand painted labelling and information.
 Scher began painting these colourful typographic maps of the world in 1990.
 They consisted of the world’s continents, countries, islands, streets and neighbourhoods.
 These sparked up controversy and represented information overload and the constant stream of news we are often subjected to.
 Paula released her book ‘MAPS’ in 2010 where the 39 paintings are collected for the first time in.
 Many of Paula Scher’s original paintings are massive and as tall as 12 feet.
 Her map project is by far my favourite work she has done to date.

+>"I began painting maps to invent my own complicated narrative about the way I see and feel about the world.
+I wanted to list what I know about the world from memory, from impressions, from media, and from general information overload.
+These are paintings of distortions.” - Paula Scher

 Conclusion
 -----------
 Having lectured and exhibited all over the world, Paula Scher still works at Pentagram where she continues to design new things and create new concepts.
 She also still works as an educator, writer and artist and has received hundreds of prestigious design awards for her work over the years.
 This includes ore than 300 awards from international design associations in addition to a string of awards from the American Institute of Graphic Design.
 She believes that graphic design is timeless and this shows as many people continue to remember the cover she did for Boston’s debut album 39 years ago.